cwt/neo-bloggy/README.md

 ## Original Project

+This project was originally forked from [Medium Bloggy](https://github.com/leithdm/medium-bloggy), a project by [leithdm](https://github.com/leithdm).
 For information about the original project that used MongoDB, please see [ORIGINAL_README.md](ORIGINAL_README.md).

+The original project was transformed into Neo Bloggy as a standalone project with the ultimate objective to modernize in everything possible while using NeoSQLite as the only database backend.